red-green-coding/red-green-coding.github.io/_posts/2024-01-01-aws-dynamodb-enhanced-mapping.md

 # Overview

-The [DynamoDB Enhanced Client API][ddb-enhanced] library allows us to integrate DynamoDB into our application code.
+The [DynamoDB Enhanced Client API][ddb-enhanced] library allows us to integrate DynamoDB into Java and Kotlin application code.
 The client supports an annotation-driven programming model to map objects into DynamoDB tables.
 In this article, we want to explore how to use the client to map JavaBeans, Lombok Beans, and Kotlin data classes.
-We will also use property-based testing (using Kotest) to thoroughly test our mapping with generated test inputs to ensure we get all edge cases in the mapping.
+We will also use property-based testing (using [Kotest][kotest]) to thoroughly test our mapping with generated test inputs to ensure we get all edge cases in the mapping.
 Let's start with a quick overview of the DynamoDB concepts that are relevant for this article.

 # What is DynamoDB?